 1:00pm - 4:00pm:

 (121) “Loudoun County Youth Trafficking Prevention Task Force: Collaboration in Identifying and Treating Survivors of Gang Sex Trafficking”, by Deepa Patel, MSW, Co-Founder of Trauma and Hope, Springfield, VA; Marilia Tellez Nava, Juvenile Probation, Loudon County Juvenile Court Service Unit; John Hetey, Gang Response and Intervention Team (GRIT) Coordinator, Loudon County; Michelle Smith, Superintendent of the Loudoun County Youth Services Center, Leesburg, VA; Rina Arita, Loudon County Department of Family Services; and Ana Portillo, Loudon County Department of Family Services.
-WASHINGTON PARK 1.
+ONTARIO.
 Ts: 7; 8; 10; 11; 18; 30.

 2:00pm - 3:00pm: